The process of finding the gradient

 If y = xn then dy/dx = nxn-1

-That means, if a curve is in the form of y = xn , its gradient at any
+The gradient of a curve at a point is the same as the differential coefficient at the same point; if the curve is in the form of y = xn , its gradient at any

 point is given by nxn-1 .
 All we